NanotechPikachu/aoi-wikis/wiki#001/README.md

 ![roleRemoveAll.js](https://cdn.discordapp.com/attachments/1149961478372347985/1149964783781691452/Screenshot_20230909_123902_Discord.jpg)

 **Note**: All the commands are accompanied with error checking and permission checks.

+### Slash Create
+I have also made the `$createApplicationCommand` to a normal prefix command and added to the repository.
+You can either do the same or use `$eval` ro eval the code and do the same.
+Also, just replace `$guildID` with `global` to create a global slash command.

 ## Credits
 I will also extend my thanks to the following people who helped me here.